dvu4/udacity-data-engineering/README.md

 [![Project passed](https://img.shields.io/badge/project-passed-success.svg)](https://img.shields.io/badge/project-passed-success.svg)

-Developed a relational database using PostgreSQL to model user activity data for a music streaming app.
+Develope a relational database using PostgreSQL to model user activity data for a music streaming app.
 Skills include:
 * Created a relational database using PostgreSQL
 * Developed a Star Schema database using optimized definitions of Fact and Dimension tables.
 Normalization of tables.
 * Built out an ETL pipeline to optimize queries in order to understand what songs users listen to.